 “Staff promote the pupils’ spiritual, moral, social and cultural development effectively.
 For example through assemblies where themes such as tolerance are explored.”
 OFSTED October 2014Events and Celebrations

 Although we are a small school we are proud to offer a wide and varied programme of extracurricular activities.
-Changes are made to our provision according to the season and our pupil’s interests.
-Current clubs include choir, athletics and hockey.
-Many of our parents and ex pupils support the delivery of our extracurricular clubs – we are always on the lookout for more willing volunteers!
+Changes are made to our provision according to the season and our pupils' interests.
+Current clubs include choir and sports clubs.

 Although we are not a church school, we have developed strong links with the adjacent Methodist Chapel.